maxmind/minfraud-api-ruby/README.md

 ### Reporting a Transaction to MaxMind

-MaxMind encourages the use of this API, as data received through this channel is continually used to improve the accuracy of their fraud detection algorithms.
+MaxMind encourages the use of this API, as data received through this channel is used to improve the accuracy of their fraud detection algorithms.

-To use the Report Transactions API, create a new `Minfraud::Components::Report::Transaction` object.
+To use the Report Transactions API, create a `Minfraud::Components::Report::Transaction` object.
 An IP address and a valid tag are required arguments for this API.
-Additional parameters may be set, as documented below.
+Additional parameters may be set, as shown below.

 If the report is successful, nothing is returned.
-If the report fails, an exception with be thrown.
+If the report fails, an exception will be thrown.

-See the API documentation for more details.

 ```ruby
 # The report_transaction method only makes use of a transaction component: